curl/curl/docs/libcurl/opts/CURLOPT_DOH_SSL_VERIFYHOST.md

 name to which you meant to connect to, or the connection fails.

-Curl considers the DoH server the intended one when the Common Name field or a Subject Alternate Name field in the certificate matches the host name in the DoH URL to which you told Curl to connect.
+Curl considers the DoH server the intended one when the Common Name field or a Subject Alternate Name field in the certificate matches the hostname in the DoH URL to which you told Curl to connect.

 When the *verify* value is set to 1L it is treated the same as 2L.
 However